MichaelMcGee-School/Assignment_12/source/deus_ex_hr.rst

 *Deus Ex*, released back in 2000.
 Deus Ex: Human Revolution was released by Square Enix in 2007 to critical acclaim.
-To this day, it's still an extremely well regarded action RPG, commonly praised for allowing the player to chose a variety of ways to approach or even circumvent any situation they come across.
+To this day, it's still an extremely well regarded action RPG, commonly praised for allowing the player to choose a variety of ways to approach or even circumvent any situation they come across.